 This is due to the fact that the scrap yard may have to melt the metal down or shape it into a more usable shape after purchasing it.

 That means scrap yards will have to earn a profit by charging higher prices when they resell the metal to other businesses.

 Types of copper scrap metal

-If you plan to resale the copper you gather, you need be aware of the many forms the metal may take.
+If you plan to resell the copper you gather, you need to be aware of the many forms the metal may take.
 Since they are constructed of pure or almost pure copper, copper solids fetch the highest prices.

 Wire, tubing, and sheets of copper with a purity level of 96% or more are often classified as copper solids.

 Only 96% pure copper wire qualifies as copper solid, whereas most other types of copper wire are really formed from copper alloys.

 The most valuable copper alloy wires include 85% copper, while the least valuable contain 10%.
 It is recommended that any insulation be removed prior to scrapping copper wire.
 The scrap yard will give more for the wire if they don’t have to waste time and money removing the insulation.

 The term “copper non-solids” refers to materials like dust or scraps that are not solid copper.
 This copper isn’t worth much unless you have a lot of it, and most scrap yards won’t buy offcuts.